MaheswaranT/E-Commerce-website-main/README.md

 - **🛒 Browse Products**: View products categorized by type.
 - **🛍️ Add to Cart/Wishlist**: Add desired products to your cart or wishlist.

-💬 Acknowledgments
-- Thanks to the open-source community for providing great tools and resources.
-- Special thanks to [Insert any collaborators or contributors].